kykleung/RFS-SLAM/README.md

     - cmake now generates rfsslam-config.cmake to enable find(rfsslam)
       from other projects

+* Latest (1.2.0)
+    - Implementation of joint compatibility branch and bound (JCBB) for data association in vector-based methods
+    - Config files now use xml format to removed dependency on the libconfig library
+    - OSX compatible when compiling with Clang/LLVM
+    - Multi-threaded versions of SLAM algorithms using OpenMP
+        - multithreading with OpenMP is currently not supported by Clang/LLVM
+        - An OpenMP-supported LLVM compiler is available at: [http://clang-omp.github.io/](http://clang-omp.github.io/)
+    - Inclusion of the Victoria Park dataset and the code for processing it using various SLAM filters.
+    - Performance profiling option using Google Perftools
+    - Updates to CMakeLists.txt to make options more operating system specific
+    - Executables now use the Boost program_options library to handle arguments

 ### Future Work ###

-- Remove dependency on libconfig, and switch to boost::program_option
-- Multi-threaded versions of SLAM algorithms
 - Cardinalized Probability Hypothesis Density (CPHD) filter
-- Multi-Bernoulli filter
+- Cardinality Balanced Multi-Bernoulli filter
+- Reimplementation of the data stuctures for Gaussian mixtures (map/landmarks)

 ### Contact ###